What is Patch Testing?

 After the 48 hours, the patches will be removed and an initial reading will be performed.
 The patch sites w/ill be outlined with a marker, and you will be asked to return for a final reading on another day.
 A positive test will show a red, raised area of skin, often with itching.
 A strong reaction could cause blistering and, very rarely, a prolonged reaction (lasting several weeks) or scarring.

 How Can I Increase the Reliability of the Test?

 - Keep the skin of your back dry until the patches are removed 48 hours after applied.
 Until then, no showering, bathing (except for sponge baths), or swimming.

 - Avoid any activity that may cause you to sweat heavily (examples: exercising, shoveling).
 Excessive perspiration could cause the patches to fall off.

 - If any of the patches begins to peel loose, reinforce it with adhesive tape.

 - Do not remove/wash the magic marker markings on your back until instructed to do so.
 Some of the ink sometimes does come off on clothing, so it may be a good idea to wear a dark undershirt.

 Your BVAAC board-certified allergist is well trained and experienced in all aspects of patch testing.
-If you wonder whether you or a member of your family needs patch testing, give us a call at 208-378-0080 or click here to make an appointment request online.
+If you wonder whether you or a member of your family needs patch testing, give us a call today at 208-378-0080 or click the button below to make an appointment request online.